bruhtus/bruhtus.github.io/content/posts/replacement-for-info-command.md

 crw-rw-rw- 1 root root 1, 3 Jun 11 04:21 /dev/null
 ```

 After going around on internet, i found an answer in stackexchange[^1].
+Which
+explain that `c` stands for `character special file`.
+Please keep in mind that
+everything in unix-like system is a file, even a directory (or some people
+called it folder) is a file with type `directory`.

+> The file we usually use has a type of `regular file`.

-In the stackexchange, someone mentioned about `info ls`.
-That's what pique my
+In the stackexchange, someone mentioned about `info ls` to show the file type
-interest.
+with their respective character symbol.
+That's what pique my interest, the
+`info` command.

 ## Replacement For `info` Command